Into the wilds

 - Describe what you have done to make your application secure, both in code and when configuring your application server

-- Describe the following parts, how you are using them and what their purpose is
+- Describe the following parts, how you are using them and what their purpose is in your solution:

 - Reversed proxy